david284/MMC-SERVER/README.md

 To run the app, use 'npm start' at the command line The program will open a web page using the default web browser

+# 'user' data
+Data entered by the user, such as the user configured layouts and the associated names & groups, are stored independently of the application, so upgrading or moving the application won't lose this information
+See the [User Data](UserData.md) page for information about how user data is stored

 # Pre-Built version of MMC
 There was a pre-built version of MMC for windows only, using NW.js (previously known as node-webkit)